 - Trust your instincts.
-If something does not feel right, tell someone (preferably Title IX Coordinator and/or law enforcement). - Do not post or remove any posting of personal contact information on social media and other websites. - Do not give your passwords or log in information to anyone including your significant other. - If someone tells you they do not want to communicate with you, or if they stop responding, take the hint and stop contacting them. - Change your routes and routines.
+If something doesn't feel right, tell someone (preferably Title IX Coordinator and/or law enforcement). - Don't post or remove any posting of personal contact information on social media and other websites. - Don't give your passwords or log in information to anyone including your significant other. - If someone tells you they don't want to communicate with you, or if they stop responding, take the hint and stop contacting them. - Change your routes and routines.